Benjamin Dousa

 Benjamin Arif Dousa (born 5 December 1992) is a Swedish politician of the Moderate Party.
-He has served as Minister for Foreign Trade and International Development Cooperation in the cabinet of Ulf Kristersson since 10 September 2024.
+He has been Minister for International Development Cooperation and Foreign Trade in the government of Ulf Kristersson since September 2024.

-Dousa was previously national chairman of the Moderate Youth League from 2016 to 2020, CEO of think tank Timbro from 2020 to 2023 and CEO of Företagarna, the Swedish Federation of Business Owners, from 2023 to 2024.
+Dousa was chairman of the Moderate Youth League from 2016 to 2020.
+After leaving party politics, he was chief executive officer of the free-market think tank Timbro from 2020 to 2023 and of Företagarna, the Swedish Federation of Business Owners, from 2023 until his appointment to the government in 2024.

 Early life and education

-Dousa was born in Rinkeby and grew up in Husby, both suburbs of Stockholm.
-His mother, Sonja Dousa (b.
-1964), raised him as a single-parent.
-He studied at Stockholm School of Economics from 2012, graduating with a bachelor's degree in Business and Economics in 2015.
-He studied for a master's degree in public administration at the London School of Economics at the time of his appointment as cabinet minister in 2024, but has not completed those studies.
+Dousa was born in Stockholm and grew up in Husby, in the Rinkeby-Kista district of northern Stockholm.
+He was raised by his mother, Sonja Dousa.

+He attended Viktor Rydberg Gymnasium Odenplan from 2008 to 2011.
+He subsequently studied at the Stockholm School of Economics, graduating with a bachelor's degree in business and economics in 2015.

+From 2023 to 2024, Dousa pursued master's-level studies in public administration at the London School of Economics.
+The studies were interrupted when he was appointed to the Swedish government in September 2024.